 Surprise!
 Alex Ovechkin is pretty good at hockey, and he’s picking up more hardware to prove it.

-After being robbed of what should have been his fourth Ted Lindsay Award (not that we’re bitter), Ovechkin tonight accepted his sixth Maurice “Rocket” Richard Trophy as the league’s leading goal scorer.
-It’s his third consecutive Richard and fifth overall.
+After being robbed of what should have been his fourth Ted Lindsay Award (not that we’re bitter), Ovechkin tonight accepted his fifth Maurice “Rocket” Richard Trophy as the league’s leading goal scorer.
+He’s won it the last three consecutive seasons.

 Let’s get real for a hot second.
 I don’t enjoy the NHL Awards.
 You don’t enjoy the NHL Awards.
 Why do we insist on pretending we do?